 A VET coordinator is available to give students advice on career pathways whilst studying and post-graduation.
 The College has forged strong links within Bundaberg and district industry and business communities.

-The Careers Advisor is able to give information to both parents and students on career options.
+The Pathways Coordinator is able to give information to both parents and students on career options.

 A chaplaincy service is provided at Shalom College for all students and staff via the fraternity of local Catholic parish priests, Christian Brothers and parish community laity.

-Learning support is available to address a full range of learning needs through the College Learning Enhancement Unit (LEU).
-The LEU is staffed by learning support teachers and teacher assistants.
+Learning support is available to address a full range of learning needs through Student Services.
+Student Services is staffed by learning support teachers and teacher assistants.

 The College Board is an advisory body which assists the Principal in the formulation of policies.
 It is made up of the Principal, an elected teacher representative, a number of elected parent representatives and a priest as an ex-officio member.